benjamin-ahlbrecht/InfoPaths/README.md

-# Quantifying Cooperation and Allostery in Protein-DNA Complexes
+# Quantifying Cooperation and Allostery in Protein-DNA Complexes Via an Information-Theoretic Approach

 We present a method for quantifying internal allosteric networks within proteins using transfer entropy, a statistical measure derived from Schreiber (2000) used for measuring the statistical coherence between time-series.
-Using the trajectory of alpha carbons in molecules as time-series data, we are able to deduce aspects of the fluctuational dynamics within proteins.
+Using the trajectory of alpha carbons in Cartesian Space as time-series data, we extract information regarding how fluctuations originating in one part of a protein cascade throughout the entire complex.
+More-over, Fluctuations do not always simply dissipate.
+Cycles of information flow between key residues can be extracted to deduce synergistic interactions throughout the complex.

 ## Model Systems

 A set of 2 protein-DNA complexes were utilized in this study: the gal and lac operons bound to their respective repressors.
-Supposedly, fluctuations originating from the hinge-helix region cause a distinct "bend" in the DNA.
+Fluctuations originating from the hinge-helix region cause a distinct "bend" in the DNA.
 Molecular dynamics (MD) simulations were performed and Gaussian Network Models (GNM) were calculated for these complexes and their mis-matches (gal repressor bound to lac operon and vice versa).
-The hope is that transfer entropy will reveal influential residues elucidating the origin of DNA bending.

 ## Transfer Entropy